abudri/Docker/HW_and_Projects/Day_3/project/phase2/README.md

 WARNING: Host is already in use by another container
 ```

-I did have some network conflic I had to fix, and then here was rest of regular output:
+I did have some network conflict I had to fix, and then here was rest of regular output:

 ```bash
 z@Mac-Users-Apple-Computer mongo-node-app % docker-compose up